NatachaH/laravel-mediable/README.md

 - MediaFieldset : to add, edit and delete some media in a form.
 - MediaListing : to display the list of the media of a model.

-For use these vomponents you need to add some JS and SCSS files:
+For use these components you need to add some JS and SCSS files:

 ## Javascript & SCSS